Laerdal/Laerdal.McuMgr/README.md

 _

-    Note#3 If you build on Windows the build system will work but the generated nugets *will only work on Android* but they will error out on iOS considering that the 'iOS part' of the build gets skipped in Windows.
+    Note#3 If you build on Windows the build system will work but the generated nugets *will only work on Android with MAUI apps* but they will error out on iOS considering that the 'iOS part' of the build gets skipped in Windows.

 To build the nugets from source follow these instructions: